-Unrestrained passenger vehicle occupant fatalities increased in Oklahoma from 208 in 2019 to 227 in 2021.
-The Oklahoma seat belt observation survey was complete in 4th quarter FY2021.
-The observed statewide seat belt use rate reported in the 2021 survey was 84.4%, another decrease from 84.7% observed in 2019 (No seat belt survey conducted in 2020 due to COVID pandemic).
-Program assessments done on the occupant protection programs in Oklahoma have repeatedly noted that the lack of a law requiring seat belt use in all seating positions and, in conjunction with the low fine for the offense are contributing factors to a seat belt use rate that remains considerably below the national use rate of 90.4% as reported in the 2021 National Occupant Protection Use Survey (NOPUS).
+Unrestrained passenger vehicle occupant fatalities had decreased in Oklahoma from 233 in 2017 to 222 in 2020 (Oklahoma data).
+Due to COVID restrictions the observed statewide seat belt survey was canceled for FY2020.
+The Oklahoma seat belt observation survey will be complete in 4th quarter FY2021.
+NHTSA issued a waiver through the Coronavirus Aid, Relief, and Economic Security (CARES) Act which enabled Oklahoma to use the 2019 seat belt use rate.
+The observed statewide seat belt use rate reported in the 2019 survey was 84.7%, another decrease from 85.6% observed in 2018.
+Program assessments done on the occupant protection programs in Oklahoma have repeatedly noted that the lack of a law requiring seat belt use in all seating positions.
+In conjunction with the low fine for the offense is contributing factors to a seat belt use rate that remains considerably below the national use rate of 90.3% reported in the 2020 National Occupant Protection Use Survey (NOPUS).